Vipassana and modern mindfulness meditation are two closely related practices. Vipassana involves observing the true nature of reality.

 Vipassana vs mindfulness meditation

-The main difference between Vipassana and mindfulness meditation is that while both are focused on observing the present moment without judgement, Vipassana’s deeper focus is on uncovering the true nature of reality.
+The main difference between mindfulness vs Vipassana is that while both are focused on observing the present moment without judgement, Vipassana’s deeper focus is on uncovering the true nature of reality.

 Jon Kabat-Zinn, the creator of mindfulness-based stress reduction (MBSR), was a long-time practitioner of Vipassana meditation.